RBC Avion vs. TD Aeroplan Visa Infinite

 Key Takeaways

-• The RBC Avion Visa Infinite earns Avion points while the TD Aeroplan Visa Infinite earns Aeroplan points.
+• The RBC Avion Visa Infinite earns Avion points while the TD Aeroplan Visa Infinite Card earns Aeroplan points.

 • The RBC Avion has a slightly higher rate of return and lower annual fee.